12 / 01 / 23 - 6 minute read

 Inflation remains elevated across the globe.
 Led by the Federal Reserve in the US, several major central banks have front-loaded interest rate hikes in an attempt to cool down headline and core inflation.
-Unfortunately, that has also resulted in a weaker economic growth outlook.
+Unfortunately, that has also resulted in a weak

 Table of content